Origins of a pinball fiend

 Game Rush may be in Blockbuster, but only in the way the Confederacy is "in" the Union.

 Do you or does someone you know have a partner who is a gamer?
 Well I imagine if you are reading this uber nerdy site that you do or you are one.
 For many gamers, gaming is not just a habit but a way of life.
 Gamers eat, sleep and breath video gaaaaaames.
 I learned this lesson the hard way when I fell in love with a fan boy.
 Being in a relationship with a gamer is not easy.
-There are the long hours spent waiting while your gamer guy/gal looks through piles of used games hoping to find that hidden gem, or the times when your partner totally ignores you because they are completely immersed in a game. → This post are sick.
+There are the long hours spent waiting while your gamer guy/gal looks through piles of used games hoping to find that hidden gem, or the times when your partner totally ignores you because they are completely immersed in a game.
+Just one more level!
+Do these words sound familiar?

 Games as Art I